Paopun20/FNF-A.H.P-Engine/README.md

 # Friday Night Funkin' - A.H.P Engine (Advanced Hyper Psych Engine)

-This is an upgrade to a more powerful version of the Psych Engine, designed for creating advanced mods.
+An upgraded and more powerful version of the Psych Engine, designed for creating advanced mods.

 ## New Features in the Psych Engine: